Withholding Tax: Sale of Australian Property : FRCGW

 Situations in which a variation certificate may be available include:

 - Where the vendor is selling a property which is not liable to capital gains tax because they can claim the main residence exemption.
 The ATO will closely review these situations - particularly if data suggests that the vendor has rarely, if ever, been a tax resident.
-This basis will largely disappear when non-residents become unable to claim the CGT main residence exemption from 1 July, 2020.
+This basis has largely disappeared given that non-residents have been unable to claim the CGT main residence exemption with effect from 1 July, 2020.

 - The foreign resident is not making a capital gain on the transaction (for example, because they will make a capital loss, or a CGT rollover applies).

 Claiming a Credit for payment of FRCGW

 The foreign resident vendor must lodge a tax return at the end of the financial year, declaring their Australian assessable income, including any capital gain from the disposal assets.
 A tax file number (TFN) is required to lodge a tax return and they will need to apply for a TFN if they don't have one.
 This provides a vendor with the opportunity to claim a credit for any withholding amount paid to the ATO in their tax return.

 If the purchaser fails to withhold from the purchase price as required, then the ATO can currently impose a penalty of $2,100 for failing to remit the withheld amount, as well as a penalty equal to the amount they failed to withhold, plus a general interest charge (GIC).
-This penalty is in addition to the withholding amount that was not remitted.
 Given that the chances of recovering the funds from a foreign vendor may be small, this is a very substantial penalty.
 There are many complexities attaching to the application of these provisions outside the standard situations above and we encourage individuals to seek early professional advice.